sharingapples/react-native-transition/README.md

 > **value** `Animated.Value`
 > An animated value that runs from `0` to `1` during the transition.
 The various style attributes take interpolated values from this value.
-Go through the react-native Animation docs for details on using this value.
+Go through the react-native Animation docs for details on using interpolation.
 >
 > **bounds** { width, height }
 > Some animation styles need to know the size of the view being transitioned.
 >
 > **props**
 > The props that was passed to the `Transition` component.

-Check out

 #### Example transition - Slide
 ```javascript